-It’s hard to envisage the club without him.
+A year after his departure to PSG, it’s still hard to comprehend Barcelona without him.
 Messi made his senior competitive debut all the way back in October 2004, coming on as an 82nd-minute substitute against Espanyol – but he wasn’t the only player to make their Barca bow that year.

-We’ve looked back every Barcelona player who also made their debut in 2004-05 and how they fared at the Camp Nou.
+We’ve looked back every Barcelona player who also made their debut in 2004-05 and how they fared at the club.

 He may be known on these shores for his spell at Arsenal – and that howitzer at Stamford Bridge – but Sylvinho achieved plenty of success in Spain.

 Arriving from Celta Vigo for €2 million, the full-back won three La Liga titles and two Champions League winner’s medals with Barca.

 His final game for the club came in the 2009 final against Manchester United, where Sylvinho played the full 90 minutes and helped neutralise Cristiano Ronaldo.

 Belletti was a regular during his first season at Barcelona, making 39 appearances as the club won their first La Liga title since 1999.

 But the future Chelsea full-back faced stiff competition from Oleguer for his position and was unable to get a consistent run of games thereafter.